jedp/window-tetris/README.md

 # Window Tetris

-Building a grid of 5050 RGB LEDs to mount in the window and play Tetris on.
+Arduino-based Tetris game to render using a large grid of 5050 RGB LEDs, controlled by means of a Covid-friendly foot controller.

+The goal is to mount the display outside, facing the street, so that passers-by can play using the foot controller on the sidewalk.

+## Current Status

+Done: game engine that plays and scores according to the classic rules.

+TBD:

+- Build and drive 5050 LED display (parts ordered)
+- Build and be driven by external foot controller (parts ordered)

 ## Unit Tests